-- Every entrepreneur must plan for the cost of the materials that they will be using.
+Every entrepreneur must plan for the cost of the materials that they will be using.
 There are two types of materials: direct materials and indirect materials.
 A direct material is an object capable of being traced and used to manufacture a product.
 An example of such would be the steel used while producing automobiles.
-An indirect material is an object used in manufacturing processes that is not an integral - It is of great importance that an entrepreneur takes both of these materials into account when writing up their initial business plan.
+An indirect material is an object used in manufacturing processes that is not an integral part of the product.
+Examples of indirect materials are lubricating oils and tools.

+It is of great importance that an entrepreneur takes both of these materials into account when writing up their initial business plan.
 Investing too much into materials could possibly prevent money from going elsewhere in the business where it is needed.